jaysoleson/jay-dev/docs/dev/writing/patrols.md

 > Herb gathering patrols are of moderate difficulty for [success chance](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#chance-of-success-int) (like hunting patrols).
 Herb gathering patrols are focused on gathering herbs and thus need to have a [herb reward](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#herbs-liststr) under most circumstances.
 Herb gathering patrols are of medium danger, and the [injuries](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#injury-listdictstr-various) cats can obtain on them should either be minor and common (high weighed outcome), moderate and of a normal weight, or severe and of a low weight.
 The same guidelines apply to [killing cats](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#dead_cats-liststr) on this patrol type.
 Herb gathering patrols should be highly seasonal, as not all herbs are available in all seasons, or in the same seasons in different [biomes](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Basic#clangen-biomes).

 > The subtypes of [new_cat](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#outsider_rep) and [other_clan](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#other_clan_rep) patrols should primarily use the type specific success, danger, injuries, death, and rewards of whatever the primary patrol type is.
-For example, use the success chance for herd gathering patrols if your medicine cat finds an injured kitten.
+For example, use the success chance for herd gathering patrols if your doctor finds an injured kitten.
 However, a subtype is more likely to move away from the 'normal' setting for that type of patrol as they are by definition unusual examples of that patrol type.
 Brainstorm with other developers!

 !!! tip